I have always had a preference for old people. Good thing since now I are one.

 Enchanted by the grace of those who carry the stars and stripes of becoming, I seek conversation with folk who have been to the party.
 Most are way more interesting.
 They get it.

 They appreciate the novelties of observing and learning from younger models.
 They are energized just by sitting with the zig and zag of new and fervent enterprise.
 The mental note of “been there done that” is celebration enough for them.
-Stories of one-upmanship is not necessary to their appropriately seated egos.
+Stories of one-upmanship are not necessary to their appropriately seated egos.
 Their absence of vanity is endearing as is the pleasure received by recreation in the way of new found respect.

 There are some requirements to aging and gaining approval in the process.
 No whining, no taking to a corner in self pity, no dwelling on who looks the youngest.